darleykrefta/movie-searcher/README.md

 # movie-searcher
-An application to search movies by title
+an application to search movies by title

 ---